mfem/web/src/examples.md

 The example demonstrates the use of high-order and NURBS vector finite element spaces with the linear elasticity bilinear form, meshes with curved elements, and the definition of piece-wise constant and vector coefficient objects.
+Static condensation is also illustrated.

 _The example has a serial ([ex2.cpp](https://github.com/mfem/mfem/blob/master/examples/ex2.cpp))
 and a parallel ([ex2p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex2p.cpp)) version.